dustin-thacker/unlikelypro.app/WORKFLOWS.md

-# Inspection Tracker - Status Workflows Documentation
+# CoCo POps - Status Workflows Documentation

-This document defines the comprehensive status workflows for all entities in the Inspection Tracker system.
+This document defines the comprehensive status workflows for all entities in the CoCo POps system.
 These workflows ensure proper state transitions, role-based permissions, and automated notifications throughout the inspection lifecycle.

 ## Overview